Craig H. Jones

 Ongoing seismological work seeks to resolve one of the oldest seismological observations in the Sierra and in the process gain some constraints on how material might be falling away from the range.
 We are trying to reproduce the seismic waveforms recorded on the east side of the Sierra from earthquakes to the west; these seismic arrivals are anomalously late, yet existing seismological models do not predict such arrivals.
 Hopefully this work will clarify just what is happening near the Moho under the westernmost Sierra.

-Having spent many years in the Sierra and been asked many times why study it, I've written a book, The Mountains that Remade America to be published by UC Press in the fall of 2017.
+Having spent many years in the Sierra and been asked many times why study it, I've written a book, The Mountains that Remade America published by UC Press in the fall of 2017.

 Raising the Rockies and High Plains